Last updated: October 27, 2020

 - Police presence will be increased to deter large gatherings

-- Fines of 100 to 500 euros for individuals and 1000 to 5000 euros for businesses who violate restrictions.
+- Fines of 100 to 500 euros for individuals and up to 10,000 euros for businesses who violate restrictions.

 - Organizers and participants of large gatherings will be fined